-- 1. Basic life skills information/counseling on money management, use of credit, housekeeping, proper nutrition/meal preparation; and access to health care (e.g., doctors, medication, and mental and behavioral health services). - 2.
-Counseling on compliance with rental lease requirements and with HCV program participant requirements, including assistance/referrals for assistance on security deposits, utility hook-up fees, and utility deposits. - 3.
-Providing such assurances to owners of rental property as are reasonable and necessary to assist an FUP-eligible youth/young adult to rent a unit with an FUP voucher. - 4.
+- 1. Basic life skills information/counseling on money management, use of credit, housekeeping, proper nutrition/meal preparation; and access to health care (e.g., doctors, mediation, and mental and behavioral health services). - 2.
+Counseling on compliance with rental lease requirements and with HCV program participant requirements, including assistance/referrals for assistance on security deposits, utility hookup fees, and utility deposits. - 3.
+Providing such assurances to owners of rental property as are reasonable and necessary to assist a FUP and FYI Eligible Youth/Young Adult to rent a unit with a FUP/FYI voucher. - 4.
 Job preparation and attainment counseling (where to look/how to apply, dress, grooming, and relationships with supervisory personnel, etc.). - 5.
 Educational and career advancement counseling regarding attainment of general equivalency diploma (GED); attendance/financing of education at a technical school, trade school or college; including successful work ethic and attitude models.

-FUP youth/young adults cannot be required to participate in these services as a condition of receipt of the FUP voucher.
+FUP and FYI Eligible Youth/Young Adults cannot be required to participate in these services as a condition of receipt of the FUP/FYI voucher.